DavidoTek/linux-install-atlauncher/README.md

 Unofficial installer for the [ATLauncher](https://atlauncher.com/) Minecraft Launcher for distros like Ubuntu, Fedora and Manjaro.

 ## Dependencies
 Dependencies are **Java 8**, `wget`, `unzip` and `zenity`.
 They should be preinstalled on most modern Linux distributions.

-Install on Debian/Ubuntu: `sudo apt install openjdk-8-jre wget unzip zenity`
-Install on CentOS/Fedora: `sudo dnf install java-1.8.0-openjdk wget unzip zenity`
-Install on Arch/Manjaro: `sudo pacman -S jre8-openjdk wget unzip zenity`
+If not, the installer tries to install them automatically.
+Note: If you have multiple Java versions installed, you might need to change the Java Path in the ATLauncher settings.

 ## Usage
 Open a Terminal and type following commands: